WaldJohannaU/RIO10/README.md

 The corresponding camera calibration parameters (`fx, fy, cx, cy`) can be found here: [intrinsics.txt](data/intrinsics.txt).

+We also provide our dataset in [kapture](https://github.com/naver/kapture) format.
+Examples of visual localization pipelines with kapture can be found [here](https://github.com/naver/kapture-localization).

-Scene stats are available here: [stats.txt](data/stats.txt) and are structured as follows:
+Finally, scene stats are available here: [stats.txt](data/stats.txt) and are structured as follows:

 ```
 frame	NSSD	NCCOEFF	SemanticChange	GeometricChange	VoL	Context	PoseNovelity